 Herbaceous perennials play a key role in boosting the flower count in a white scheme.
 The following selection covers all seasons:

 - Helleborus niger – The Christmas rose thrives in dappled shade and has dark leaves and pink-white flowers in January/February.

-- Lamprocapnos spectabilis ‘Alba’ – in April and May, this beautiful plant has lovely sprays of pure-white flowers held above fresh, green foliage.
+- Lamprocapnos spectabilis ‘Alba’ – in April and May, this beautiful plant (formerly known as 'Dicentra') has lovely sprays of pure-white flowers held above fresh, green foliage.
 It’s good for partial shade as long as there’s moisture in the ground.

 - Geranium sanguineum ‘Album’ – a delicate, white, repeat-flowering cranesbill, ideal for the front of border, its finely cut foliage adds to the overall mixed textural composition of a scheme.